deeptho/neumodvb/README.md

   the configuration files, and default are sub directories in `~/neumo/`.
   Obviously, problems will occur if any of the locations is not writable or has insufficient disk space.

-  * The directory storing the channel, EPG, recordings and stat databases, by default : `~/neumo/db/...`.
+  * The directory storing the channel, EPG, recordings and stat databases, by default : `~/neumo/db/`.
   These directories needs to be on a fast  file system, e.g., an SSD.
 If the file system is too slow, problems may occur with high-volume EPG streams: channel switching may become slow and EPG data may be incomplete.
 However, neumoDVB should not crash (that would be a bug).

   * The directory storing recordings, by default: `~/neumo/recordings`.
-Obviously, this needs to be on a filesystem with plenty of room as a single recording can be several Gigabytes in size,
+Obviously, this needs to be on a filesystem with plenty of room as a single recording can be several Gigabytes in size.

   * The locations where live buffers will be stored, by default: `~/neumo/live`.
 Live buffers store the audio and video of the currently viewed service(s) to allow pausing and timeshift.
 The *cannot* be turned off.
   This too needs to  be on a file system with plenty of room.

+ It may not be a good idea to keep the live and recording folder in your home directory.
+Instead you may want to store them in a separate filesystem.
+This way, you can backup them separately from your regular files.

 * NeumoDVB logs a log of debug and error messages to its log file.
 The log file location can be configured by editing `neumo.xml`, which contains the path of the actual logfile, and also allows turning on or off